Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 ```

 Here for example we can see that the "section header string table" is a list of
-strings separated by `\0`, with the first string being empty.
+null byte terminated strings, with the first string being empty.

 ```shell
 $ readelf hello.o -s